 Okay, to be clear: You still need a South Korea Visa even if you have a Japan Visa.
 BUT the process will be a lot easier!

-Having a Japan Visa (or any visa from other OECD members) when applying for a South Korea Visa will give you better chances of getting approved and will make the processing shorter.
+Having a Japan Visa (or any visa from other OECD members) when applying for a South Korea Visa will give you better chances of getting approved.
 You will need to submit both the ORIGINAL copy and a photocopy of all of them.
 Yep, expired visas are accepted.
-Instead of waiting for five days, you can have your visa after only three days if your application is approved.

 For more info, read: How to Apply for a South Korea Visa